 Provisioning Packages are small executables that prepare one or more devices for corporate use.
-When devices are common between office and personal use, there should be certain rules in place, that prevent causing mix up of data.
-Though we have the Enterprise Data Protection feature in Windows 11/10, it is still a good idea to provision Windows devices with rules so that the devices are fit for both office and personal use.
+When devices are common for both office and personal use, certain rules should prevent data mix-ups.
+Though we have the Enterprise Data Protection feature in Windows 11/10, it is still a good idea to provision Windows devices with rules so that they are fit for both office and personal use.
 This post looks at building provisioning packages in Windows 10 and deploying them.

 Windows Provisioning Packages

-Provisioning packages can be considered a group of commands that makes a device ready for use.
+Provisioning packages can be considered a group of commands that make a device ready for use.
 Though intended for commercial use, these packages can also be used to restore devices for personal use.
-The provisioning packages can be used to program multiple devices so you can put it to a variety of uses instead of restricting the usage to offices.
-For instance, you can provision your mobile phone and tablet to have the same set of rules related to lock screen, wallpaper and apps etc.
+Provisioning packages can be used to program multiple devices, so you can use them for various purposes instead of restricting them to offices.
+For instance, you can provision your mobile phone and tablet to have the same set of rules related to the lock screen, wallpaper, apps,, etc.

-With Windows 10, you can create provisioning packages that let you quickly and efficiently configure a device without having to install a new image.
+With Windows, you can create provisioning packages that let you quickly and efficiently configure a device without having to install a new image.
 This can result in a significant reduction in the time required to configure multiple devices in your organization, says TechNet.

 You can configure the following using a provisional package:

-- Applications: you can chose what apps to install and what rights do the apps enjoy;
+- Applications: you can choose what apps to install and what rights the apps enjoy;

-- MDM – Mobile Device Management: You can use provisional packages to automatically enroll devices into Microsoft Intune or other MDM services;
+- MDM – Mobile Device Management: You can use provisional packages to enroll devices into Microsoft Intune or other MDM services automatically;

-- Certificates: you can install and manage certificates using provisional packages in Windows 10;
+- Certificates: you can install and manage certificates using provisional packages in Windows;

 - Connectivity: you can create and install WiFi profiles to Windows 10 devices without having to set them up on each device manually;

-- Data: you can also provision documents, videos, music and images if need arises
+- Data: you can also provision documents, videos, music, and images if the need arises

 - Start menu and other customization: you can select what all features should be available to users while building the provisioning packages and then use it to customize the start menu, lock screen etc.

-Provisioning packages can be used via an email, a SD card, direct PC to device connection (recommended) and USB Flash drive.
+Provisioning packages can be used via an email, an SD card, direct PC-to-device connection (recommended) and a USB Flash drive.

 Benefits of Provisioning Packages in Windows

 With services such as Bring Your Own Device (BYOD) or Bring Your Own Service (BYOS) gaining momentum in the corporate sector, you have to configure each device properly so that the corporate data is not at risk.
-You can apply rules manually but that would be a tedious task if you have many employees.
+You can apply rules manually, but that would be tedious if you have many employees.

 To counter this, use the provisioning packages for Windows devices.
-You can build a provisioning package using the Provisioning Package Wizard and then use the Wizard to deploy the rules etc. to different devices just by running the package on each device.
+You can build a provisioning package using the Provisioning Package Wizard and then deploy the rules, etc., to different devices just by running the package on each device.
 This saves tremendous work and time.

-You can configure a new device using the provisioning package thereby eliminating the need for imaging.
+You can configure a new device using the provisioning package, eliminating the need for imaging.
 You can quickly configure an employee-owned device without having to go for Mobile Device Management or Enterprise Data Security in Windows.

-In short, provisioning packages are key to saving time and effort when it comes to configuring or re-configuring devices used by employees – whether the device is provided by the company or is employee owned.
+In short, provisioning packages are key to saving time and effort when configuring or re-configuring devices used by employees, whether the device is provided by the company or employee-owned.

 Building a Provisioning Package in Windows

-You will have to use Windows Imaging and Configuration Designer (Windows ICD) to create and configure devices.
-A provisioning package will have an extension as .ppkg and will contain the customizations you will choose using the Windows ICD.
+To create and configure devices, you will need to use Windows Imaging and Configuration Designer (Windows ICD).
+A provisioning package, with the extension .ppkg, will contain the customizations you choose using the Windows ICD.

 - Click Next and select the edition of Windows for which you are creating the provisioning package; by default, it will be Windows Common but since we are talking about Windows 10 here, select Windows 10